To offer each child and teen who comes to our doors the opportunity to experience the love and warmth of a family.

 27 Religion that God our Father accepts as pure and faultless is this: to look after orphans and widows in their distress and to keep oneself from being polluted by the world.

-We envision a financially stable home made up of staff, kids, and teens who are confident in who God made them each to be, responsible, work, play and rest together as a family, and allow each to pursue their dreams with love covering and defining all we do.
+We envision a financially stable home made up of adults, kids, and teens who are confident in who God made them each to be, responsible, work, play and rest together as a family, and allow each to pursue their dreams with love covering and defining all we do.

 1)What type of kids do we have at our home?
 They come directly from the Mexican government equivalent of Child Protective Services, which is called “DIF.”
 All our kids have been either abandoned by their parents and left at a DIF shelter or severely neglected by their families and subsequently taken from their homes by the DIF.
 They have all experienced terrible things in their lives before coming to COA.